 - Foods and medicines can affect the amount of warfarin in your blood.
 Do not make major changes to your diet while you take warfarin.
 Warfarin works best when you eat about the same amount of vitamin K every day.
 Vitamin K is found in green leafy vegetables and certain other foods.
 Ask for more information about what to eat when you are taking warfarin.

 - You will need to see your healthcare provider for follow-up visits when you are on warfarin.
 You will need regular blood tests.
 These tests are used to decide how much medicine you need.

-- Wear pressure stockings.
+- Wear pressure stockings as directed.
 The stockings put pressure on your legs.
 This improves blood flow and helps prevent clots.
 Wear the stockings during the day.
 Do not wear them when you sleep.